damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 1. Those who need a company credit card will be provided with additional directions for card management and reporting.

 1. If you request a company credit card for yourself or a direct report, please make sure that you are added to Expensify for monthly reporting by sending an email to finance@gitlab.com

+## Accounts Receivable

+### Invoicing

+1. In Recurly, export the "Invoices All" Report.
+For time period, set the end date to the day prior to the current date.
+Download the .CSV File.

+1. Open the "Revenue-Inc" Excel file found in Dropbox\GitLab Inc\Revenue.
+This workbook contains all the orders already invoiced in Quickbooks to date.
+In the workbook go to worksheet named “Amortization”

+1. Go back to the "Invoices All" report you just downloaded from Recurly.
+This is a month to date report so it will contain orders which have already been invoiced in Quickbooks.
+Column "L" indicates the date the Recurly invoice was created.
+We want to select the orders which have not been invoiced in Quickbooks, which would be any orders after the last Quickbooks invoice batch.
+Copy the rows for the uninvoiced orders and "insert copied cells" to the next row after the last transaction of the "Revenue -Inc" report.

+1. Open Quickbooks.
+Click on the "+" sign at the top middle of the screen.
+Under "Customers" click on "Invoice"

+1. In the "Revenue-Inc" workbook, locate the first invoice # to be invoiced (Column D).

+1. Open the invoice in Recurly.

+1. Quickbooks

+    * Refer to the Recurly invoice you opened in step 6.

+      * Choose the customer.
+If new, add new customer.

+      * Choose the Terms -- Credit Card = Due on Receipt.

+      * Choose the Invoice Date - Use the same invoice date as the  Recurly invoice.

+      * The Due date will auto-fill depending on the terms you selected.

+      * Input the invoice number to match the Recurly invoice number.

+      * Choose the Product/Service from the dropdown menu.
+If you need to add a product, click add new.
+If adding a new license product be sure the Income Account you select is "Deferred License Revenue".

+      * Enter the description if necessary.
+This field auto populates, however it may not match the description of the Recurly invoice and this is what we want.
+Cut and paste the description from the Recurly invoice if necessary.

+      * Additionally,  add the subscription period after the description.
+The period is found under the Date field on the Recurly invoice.

+      * Enter the QTY from the Recurly invoice.

+      * Enter the RATE from the Recurly invoice.

+      * The Amount will auto-populate but ensure that it matches with Recurly.

+      * CLASS field can be left blank.

+      * If applicable, enter the PO number  to field “Message displayed on invoice”.

+    * If this is a credit card order, the Amount Due on the Recurly invoice will show $0.00.
+The Quickbooks invoice will show a Balance Due.
+This is correct as it will not show as paid until a payment is posted in the cash receipts process.

+      * Save and close the invoice.
+You may get a warning about a missing Class field.
+Click yes to proceed.

+      * Proceed to invoice the remainder of new orders.
+Do not invoice transactions marked “Failed”

+1. In Quickbooks, export an invoice report for the batch you just invoiced.
+      * Under the transactions tab on the left,  select  Sales
+      * Click on Filter
+      * Type = Invoices
+      * Status = All statuses
+      * Delivery Methond = Any
+      * Date = Custom
+      * From To = The date range for the invoice batch.
+      * Customer = All
+      * Click Apply
+      * Export the report to excel.
+      * Sum up column "G" and compare to the sum of column "Q" of the Recurly "invoices all" report.
+If the totals match, the invoicing cycle is complete.
+If the totals do not match, reconcile between the two reports and find the variance.
+You may have missed an invoice or made a data entry error.

+At this point the invoicing process is complete.
+Now, continue on to the Cash Receipt posting process for those invoices that were paid by credit card.

+## Cash Receipt

+### Credit card customer

+Follow this procedure if the customer paid by credit card.

+You may recall from the invoicing process that there was still a balance due when saving the invoice.
+The following steps will record the payment and remove the balance due.

+1. Login to Stripe dashboard and click on Payments under Transactions (left hand side).
+You will see a listing of the latest Stripe transactions listed by amount, Recurly transaction, name, date and time.
+There is also an option to filter the report by clicking on XXX at the top left.
+Click on XXX to export to excel.
+This will give you a workbook area and also a breakdown of the fees which we will work on later.

+1. In Quickbooks, click on the "Transactions" tab on the left.
+    * Click on the orange "OPEN INVOICES " tab.
+This will bring up all open invoices listed by date, invoice #, customer, etc.

+1. Match invoice #s  between the Stripe dashboard and Quickbooks.
+If you click on a transaction in the Stripe dashboard, it will take you to a screen that shows more detail, including the invoice # being paid.
+You can work your way from the bottom up.

+1. In Quickbooks, click "Receive Payment" on the matched payment and invoice.

+1. Receiving the payment
+    * Enter the payment date, which is the payment date from Stripe dashboard.
+    * Payment method = Credit Card.
+    * Reference no. = "Recurly Transaction ID:" found under Metadata in Stripe dashboard.
+    * Deposit to = Stripe.
+    * Quickbooks will auto-fill the payment amount with the entire balance due.
+No need to change this unless the payment amount from Stripe is different.
+    * Click on "Save and Close".
+    * Repeat the above for all the remaining invoices that were paid by credit card.

+1. Post a journal entry to record Stripe Fees.
+    * In Quickbooks, click on the "+" sign.
+Under "Other", select "Journal Entry".
+    * It is okay to leave the journal date as long as it is within the month the fees were incurred.
+If not, change it to the last day of the month.
+    * Quickbooks will auto fill the journal number.
+Do not change.
+    * Account #1 Entry
+      * Fill the "Account #1" entry with "Credit Card Transaction fees".
+      * Fill the "Debits" entry with the value from the Stripe report that was exported.
+The value will be the sum of "Column I" in the Stripe report, which is the fee amount.
+Be sure to only sum the rows which you just posted payments for.
+      * Leave the "Credits" entry empty.
+      * Fill the "Description" entry with "To record credit card transaction fees for period (enter the date range for the transactions posted)".
+      * Leave the "Name" entry empty.
+      * Fill the "Class" entry with "Sales".
+    * Account #2 Entry
+      * Fill the "Account #2" entry with "Stripe".
+      * Leave the "Debits" entry empty.
+      * The "Credits" entry will autofill.
+This should be the same amount as the "Debits" entry for Account #1.
+      * The "Description" entry will autofill.
+This should be the same as the "Description" entry for Account #1.
+      * Leave the "Name" entry blank.
+      * Leave the "Class" entry blank.
+      * Click "Save".

+  This transaction transfers the payment obligation from the customer to Stripe.
+The payment obligation from Stripe is removed when Stripe transfers  the funds to GitLab's bank account.

+### Posting a payment from Stripe when a transfer is received from Stripe.

+Post a journal entry:

+* Fill the "Journal Date" with the date that payment was received in the bank.
+* Fill the "Credit Account" with Stripe.
+* Fill the "Debit Account" with "Comerica Checking - Gitlab Inc."
+* Leave "Name" blank.
+* Leave "Class" blank.
+* Fill the "Description" with "To record Stripe transfer (date of transfer)".
+* Click "Save".

+### Posting a payment from a “bank customer”

+In Quickbooks:

+* Click on the “+” sign.
+* Click on “Receive Payment” under Customers.
+* Fill the "Payment Date" with the date payment was received.
+* Fill the "Payment Method" choose from the dropdown menu.
+* Fill the "Reference No." with the check # or bank reference # from incoming wire.
+* Fill the "Deposit to" with "Comerica Checking".
+* Fill the "Amount Received" with the amount received from the incoming wire.